nerves-project/nerves/docs/Systems.md

     For example:

-    You can configure the number of parallel jobs that buildroot can use for execution.
+    You can configure the number of parallel jobs that Buildroot can use for execution.
 This is useful for situations where you may have a machine with a lot of CPUs but not enough ram.